Asian Canadians: 20th century

 The Canadian Parliament created the Asia Pacific Foundation of Canada in 1985 to better address issues surrounding Asia–Canada relations, including trade, citizenship and immigration.

 In the late 1990s, South Korea became the fifth-largest source of immigrants to Canada.
 Toronto has the country's largest absolute number of Koreans, but Vancouver is experiencing the highest rate of growth in its Korean population, with a 69% increase since 1996.
-Montreal was the third most popular destination for Korean migrants during this period.The 1990s growth in South Korean migration to Canada occurred at a time when Canadian unemployment was high and income growth was low relative to the United States.
+Montreal was the third most popular destination for Korean migrants during this period.
+The 1990s growth in South Korean migration to Canada occurred at a time when Canadian unemployment was high and income growth was low relative to the United States.
 One pair of researchers demonstrated that numbers of migrants were correlated with the exchange rate; the weakness of the Canadian dollar relative to the United States dollar meant that South Korean migrants bringing savings to Canada for investment would be relatively richer than those going to the United States.
 Other factors suggested as drivers behind the growth of South Korean immigration to Canada included domestic anti-Americanism and the large presence of Canadian English teachers in local hagwon.

-When Hong Kong reverted to mainland Chinese rule, people emigrated and found new homes in Canada.
+When Hong Kong reverted to Chinese rule, people emigrated and found new homes in Canada.